 Clean Air Delivery Rate (CADR) is a standard measurement developed by AHAM to allow consumers to compare air purifiers performance.
 It is recognized by the U.S. Environmental Protection Agency (EPA) and American Lung Association.
 Tested on three different pollutants (dust, pollen, smoke), CADR indicate the volume of filtered air from an air purifier in cubic feet per minute (CFM).
 The higher the numbers, the faster and more clean air the unit can deliver.

 Now you have a basic understanding of CADR, Let’s move on to the main topic.

 What Is The CADR Needed To Cover a Room?

 To find out what size air purifier you need, use AHAM’s 2/3 rule, the air purifier must be at least two-thirds of a room-size in square feet.
 To cover a 200 square feet room, the CADR must be at least 133 cfm.
 Obviously the higher the CADR output, the faster and more clean air can be distributed.
 Now you have a basic understanding of CADR, Let’s move on to the main topic.

 Room size (sq. ft.) x 2 / 3 = Air Purifier’s minimum CADR

 With that, you can tell that not all air purifiers are created equal.
-Some models are only meant for minuscule room size while some can even cover the entire living hall.
+Some models are only meant for minuscule room size while others can even cover the entire living hall.
 The below table is a quick calculation guide on CADR needed to purify a specific room size.